Text by Irem Erkin

 For 2.5 years, dark, muddy visions of the present and the blurred future have blocked our sight, bringing us down and tearing us apart.
 But until a few days before, when a giant wave of music rushed to our salvation with the Sónar Festival, splashing immense joy, happiness and love onto our lives’ shore.

-On the first day, upon arriving in the Sónar Festival area, I stood at the entrance to capture the mind photo of that particular moment and to archive it among my most fond memories, facing thousands of people dancing in waves with immense, powerful music, rising their spirit.
+On the first day, upon arriving at the Sónar Festival area, I stood at the entrance to capture the mind photo of that particular moment and to archive it among my most fond memories, facing thousands of people dancing in waves with immense, powerful music, rising their spirit.

 Through the days and nights of Sónar, I sensed a victorious joy in everyone celebrating the marvellous return of the Festival.
-That joy changed shape and transformed into a breeze floating us all, the artists who performed and every single person in the crowd.
+That joy changed shape and transformed into a breeze floating around us all, the artists who performed and every single person in the crowd.

 Sónar accomplished a massive edition, marked by cultural diversity, led by women from the five continents and by the excellence of local talent.
 Sónar 2022 brought together more than 122,000 attendees from 122 countries and has presented more than 180 activities with hundreds of artists and speakers, and has combined absolute premieres, exclusive concerts, long-awaited returns of stage stars and a wide representation of the most relevant global, national and local talents of the moment.

-The festival has opted for the return of established electronic music groups; The Blaze, Moderat, and the long-awaited and spectacular audiovisual show by The Chemical Brothers tonight-the celebrities of popular music in our country; C.Tangana and Nathy Peluso, and, Shows prepared especially for the festival: Arca, Niño de Elche + Ylia + Banda “La Valenciana”, Maria Arnal and, Marcel Bagés presented by Hiperutopia, Samantha Hudson: ‘Total Settlement By Closing’, Tarta Relena, Rojuu, Polo & Pan, Nu Genea Live Band and ‘Uncompressed’, presented by Patreon.
+The festival has opted for the return of established electronic music groups; The Blaze, Moderat, and the long-awaited and spectacular audiovisual show by The Chemical Brothers tonight-the celebrities of popular music in our country; C.Tangana and Nathy Peluso, and Shows prepared especially for the festival: Arca, Niño de Elche + Ylia + Banda “La Valenciana”, Maria Arnal and, Marcel Bagés presented by Hiperutopia, Samantha Hudson: ‘Total Settlement By Closing’, Tarta Relena, Rojuu, Polo & Pan, Nu Genea Live Band and ‘Uncompressed’, presented by Patreon.

 The biggest dance floor in the world vibrated again to the rhythm of clubbing heroes like Richie Hawtin, ANNA & Maotik, Jennifer Cardini b2b Perel, Jayda G, Octo Octa b2b Eris Drew, Charlotte de Witte, Eric Prydz, Reinier Zonneveld, Helena Hauff, Anfisa Letyago and more.